rugby borough football club

 The club received its first grant from Rugby Sports Council for £900 to set up a mini soccer centre.

 Our first session at St Andrews Rugby Club was attended by 63 your children.
 We also had to go through some pain as a local league tried to remove the word Town from our name.
 We won and kept our name.

 Rugby Town Junior Football Club Formed

-Rugby Town Junior Football Club was formed in February 1994 and joined the Northants Youth Alliance league with 1 team.
+The history begins and Rugby Town Junior Football Club was formed in February 1994 and joined the Northants Youth Alliance league with 1 team.
 They were sponsored by J.Gater Design.

 our club crest